fightforthefuture/doesobamacare/app/_posts/2015-09-15-worse-than-ever.md

 <img onload="this.style.opacity=1;" src="images/depthomelandsecurity.png">
 </p>
 <p>
 In the weeks since the Senate approved CISA, Speaker Paul Ryan has been busy stripping privacy protections from the bill.
-Now CISA is much worse than the version President Obama threatened to veto, but Ryan is trying to tack it onto a must-pass budget bill that Obama can't veto without shutting down the government.
-Here are the latest changes:
+Now CISA is much worse than the version Obama threatened to veto—but Ryan is adding it as a rider to a must-pass budget bill that Obama can't veto without shutting down the government.
+The latest changes turn CISA from a mass surveillance bill to a mass incarceration bill:
 <ul>
 <li>
     Removed prohibition of information being shared automatically with NSA and